IVA - Individual Voluntary Arrangement

 IVAs are designed to help people with unaffordable unsecured debts.
 It allows you to avoid bankruptcy and become debt free in 60 months by making payments you can afford.

-If you owe at least £5,500 between 3 or more creditors and can afford a minimum of £70/month towards your debts, you should consider applying for an IVA.
+If you owe at least £5,000, have at least 2 creditors with 3 or more lines of credit and can afford a minimum of £70/month towards your debts, you should consider applying for an IVA.

 Key Benefits Of An IVA